seL4/docs/projects/sel4-tutorials/debugging-guide.md

 execution.
 More information about this functionality is available in the [Qemu documentation](https://qemu-project.gitlab.io/qemu/system/monitor.html).

-When debugging a seL4 project, the Qemu debugger is inherently limited.
+When debugging an seL4 project, the Qemu debugger is inherently limited.
 It has no understanding of your source code, so it is difficult to relate what you are seeing back to the C code you compiled.
 It is possible to get a richer debugging environment by connecting GDB to